Snowflake-Labs/sfquickstarts/site/sfguides/src/gain_insights_from_unstructured_data/gain_insights_from_unstructured_data.md

 ### Overview

-In this section, you will leverage **Snowflake Cortex - Summarize** to quickly understand what the customers are saying:
+In this section, you will leverage **Snowflake Cortex LLM - Summarize** to quickly understand what the customers are saying:
+* Summarization allows us to get key learnings from large amounts of unstructured text, all in a readable form

 ### We want to get a insight on what people are saying

-* In this step, we will get a summarization of customers are saying **Snowflake Cortex - Summarize**
+* In this step, we will get a summarization of customers are saying **Snowflake Cortex LLM - Summarize**

   ```python
   # Step 1: Add a row number for each review within each TRUCK_BRAND_NAME